Gabriel García Moreno: Political climate and assassination

 On 5 August, shortly before his assassination, a priest visited García Moreno and warned him, "You have been warned that your death was decreed by the Freemasons; but you have not been told when.
 I have just heard that the assassins are going to try and carry out their plot at once.
 For God's sake, take your measures accordingly!"
-García Moreno replied that he had already received similar warnings and after calm reflection concluded that the only measure he could take was to prepare himself to appear before God.
+García Moreno reportedly replied that he had already received similar warnings and after calm reflection concluded that the only measure he could take was to prepare himself to appear before God.

+On 6 August 1875, García Moreno was assassinated on the steps of the National Palace in Quito, struck down with knives and revolvers, later re-tellings of the event by his admirers attributing to him the following last words: "¡Dios no muere!" ("God does not die!").
+Faustino Rayo assaulted him with several blows of a machete, while three or four others fired their revolvers.